 Remember when I said McPherson is living proof that your past is never really in your past?

 “If people want to look hard enough, want to make an issue out of it, want to hate, they are going to find a way to do that,” he says.
 “Your past follows you wherever you go.
-And I simply don’t care anymore.
+And I simply don’t care.
 The people closest to me, my family, genuine friends, and business associates, they all know the truth.
 The rest is just noise.
 In that specific case, that couple who did that routinely gets kicked out of racing partnerships they are in, they have gone out of their way to cause problems everywhere.
-The husband is a peach of a guy, but the wife is an absolute drunk who runs her mouth as long and as loud as she can.
+The husband is a peach of a guy, but the wife runs her mouth as long and as loud as she can.
 Hell, she was following me around one night at the Breeders Cup, in the bar of the Hilton, taking video.
 Another time she called the racing Paymaster complaining about not getting paid $12.00 during an oversight.
 It was literally that pathetic.”

 One thing you can tell from talking with McPherson is that he has thick skin and a sense of humor.
 He recalls earlier this year when a well-known trainer walked by him and said something stupid.
 That same trainer, a few months earlier, let McPherson buy him dinner while at the Keeneland thoroughbred sale in Lexington, Kentucky.